Source-Free Domain Adaptation with Frozen Multimodal Foundation Model

 \textbf{Feature distribution visualization.} Taking task Ar$\to$Cl in Office-Home as a toy experiment, we visualize feature distribution using t-SNE tool.
 Meanwhile, we choose 5 comparisons, including the source model (termed Source), CLIP-B32’s zero shot (termed CLIP), SHOT, TPDS and Oracle (trained on domain Cl with the real labels).
 As shown at the top of Fig.~\ref{fig:visfea}, from Souce to {\modelshortname}-C-B32, category aliasing gradually relieves.
 Compared with Oracle, {\modelshortname}-C-B32 has the most similar distribution shape.
 To verify this point, we also give the 3D Density chart results arranged at the bottom of Fig.~\ref{fig:visfea}.
 These results confirm the effectiveness of our {\modelshortname}-C-B32 in terms of Feature distribution.

-\paragraph{Ablataion study.} We evaluate the (1) effect of objective components $L_{\rm{TSC}}$, $L_{\rm{MCE}}$ and $L_{\rm{PC}}$, (2) effect of optimization of mutual information and (3) effect of task-specific customization and (4) effect of historical prediction fusion.
+\textbf{Ablataion study.} We evaluate the (1) effect of $L_{\rm{TSC}}$, $L_{\rm{MCE}}$ and $L_{\rm{PC}}$, (2) effect of optimization of mutual information, (3) effect of task-specific customization and (4) effect of historical prediction fusion.

 For this first issue, we conduct a progressive experiment to isolate the loss's effects.
 The top four rows of Tab.~\ref{tab:ab_loss} list the ablation study results.
 For convenience comparison, the baseline~(the first row) is the source model results.
-When single $L_{\rm{TSP}}$ works~(the second row), the accuracy largely increases on the three datasets with an improvement of {\bf 19.1}\% in average accuracy compared with the baseline.
-As $L_{\rm{MCE}}$ is introduced, the accuracy evident increase ({\bf 3.7}\% in average, the third row) on the top of the case of only $L_{\rm{TSC}}$ and further enhanced by adopting of item $L_{\rm{PC}}$~({\bf 3.5}\% in average, the fourth row).
+When single $L_{\rm{TSP}}$ or $L_{\rm{MCE}}$ works, the accuracy largely increases on the three datasets with an improvement of about {\bf 20}\% in average accuracy compared with the baseline.
+As both of them are adopted, the accuracy evident increase ({\bf 3.7}\% in average, the fourth row) on the top of the case of only $L_{\rm{TSC}}$ and further enhanced by adopting of item $L_{\rm{PC}}$~({\bf 3.5}\% in average, the fifth row).